daniel1876-zhuo/programs/README.md

-To do:
+## To do list

 Implement and integrate EditorPage:
--Render flashcard
+> Render flashcard
--Upload edits to ./current/flashcards and ./current/metadata.txt
+> Upload edits to ./current/flashcards and ./current/metadata.txt

 Implement and integrate RevisionPage:
--Render flashcard
+> Render flashcard
--Edit ./current/stats.txt
+> Edit ./current/stats.txt

 Integrate StatisticsPage and change architecture accordingly